 to launch new instances.

-CPUs for preemptible VMs
+Quotas for preemptible resources

-you can request a special
+You can request special preemptible quotas for:

-regular CPU quota to launch preemptible instances.
+regular quota to launch preemptible resources.

 You will need to have enough IP addresses for every VM that needs to be reachable from the public Internet.
 Regional IP quota is for assigning IPv4 addresses to VMs in that region, if desired, and Global IP quota is for assigning IPv4 addresses to global networking resources such as firewalls, HTTP proxies and load balancers.
 There are a few types of IP addresses to consider, depending on your needs.